ben-manes/gradle-versions-plugin/README.md

 `plugins` block or came from a version catalog alias.
 Gradle flattens an alias to a bare required version on the marker it synthesizes, leaving the two forms identical, and a plugin has one declaration, so the interval is the version declared rather than a floor something else may push past.
-The version already resolved stays in bound, since a transitive requirement on a classpath can push the selection past the interval.
+Where a transitive requirement on a classpath has pushed the selection past the interval, the version already resolved lies outside the bound, and the bound is not applied, as above.

 A module declared without a version is additionally bound by the version a consumed platform sets for it, since the build cannot take that upgrade without